yichong96/Kjv-transcript-editing/readme.md

   <prosody rate="80%" volume="loud">And Rebekah had a brother, and his name was <phoneme alphabet='ipa' ph="laˈban">Laban</phoneme>: and <phoneme alphabet='ipa' ph="laˈban">Laban</phoneme> ran out unto the man, unto the well.</prosody>
 </speak>
 ```

-> __Note__: The script cannot be run on a transcript multiple times.
-The script currently cannot handle update of pronounciations.
-The transcript file will be corrupted if run multiple times.

 > __Note__: **ADD** the correct IPA pronunciation to `data.js` and commit it back to this repository so that others can also get the updated IPA pronunciations !